abergs/docs-playground/src/guide/errors.md

 <dl>
   <dt>Reason</dt>
-  <dd>You receive this error when you call `p.signinWith*()` but the passkey that was used is not registered in our system.
+  <dd>You receive this error when you call <code>p.signinWith*()</code> but the passkey that was used is not registered in our system.
 This can happen if the passkey has been deleted on the server (e.g. removing it in your app UI or the Admin Console) but still exists on a users device.</dd>
   <dt>Solution</dt>
   <dd>Remove the passkey from the user device.
 This can be done in the browser's settings or on the operating system's credential manager.</dd>
 </dl>